openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

 > **NOTE:** Please see the appendix section [Known Issues](#known-issues) regarding any `java.lang.InterruptedException: null` warning log messages observed when running the tests.

+Run this command to clean up and remove all traces of the test run:

+1. `mpf clean --delete-uploaded-media --delete-logs`
+2. Type "Y" and press Enter.

+If you choose not to clean up before following the steps below to build and run the web application, the Job Status table will be pre-populated with some entries; however, the input media, markup, and JSON output objects for those jobs will not be available.

 # (Optional) Build and Run the Web Application